Skip to main content

 Location

-Our education team at the MacRobert Farming and Rural Skills Centre here on Dumfries House Estate have two fantastic and unique workshops to offer secondary pupils this winter.
+Our education team at the MacRobert Farming and Rural Skills Centre here on Dumfries House Estate have fantastic and unique workshops to offer secondary pupils aged 14+.
 Working with our team in our state-of-the-art teaching facility, pupils will be introduced to a range of farming skills and knowledge through hands-on and close-up practice.
 Don’t worry… we provide the wellies!
-Further information on the workshops can be found below.
+Examples of two of our current workshops can be found below.

 Our school education workshops support the delivery of The Curriculum For Excellence, and many of our activities are based outdoors on our 2,000 acre estate, making use of our natural spaces to inspire learning.
 The King’s Foundation works in harmony with the natural world, and as such our workshops also touch upon the UN Sustainable Development goals and support learning for sustainability.